Dr. Kathleen Cooney

 Kathleen Cooney

 Dr. Kathleen Cooney has been practicing advanced end-of-life care since 2006.
 Dr. Cooney is Senior Director of Medical Education for the Companion Animal Euthanasia Training Academy (CAETA).
 She is well-known for her work in companion animal euthanasia and has authored two books on the subject along with numerous articles and book chapters (Cooney CV).
 Dr. Cooney has collaborated in end-of-life training for the AVMA, AAHA, NAVC, IAAHPC, the Fear Free Program, and many more.
 She is a strong advocate for best practices in all aspects of end-of-life care and speaks nationally and internationally on such topics.
-Dr. Cooney is currently working towards board certification in animal welfare, expected in 2024 and is Affiliate Faculty at Colorado State University where she teaches end-of-life topics and animal welfare.
+Dr. Cooney is Board Certified in animal welfare through the American College of Animal Welfare (ACAW), and is Affiliate Faculty at Colorado State University where she teaches end-of-life topics and animal welfare.
 In her personal life, Dr. Cooney is married with 3 children living in beautiful northern Colorado on her 35-acre farm.

 Upcoming Events